 ‘A tour de force of the man behind and the effect of the Original Information Revolution.’ – Tom Wheeler, author of From Gutenberg to Google: The History of Our Future

-‘A splendid and sweeping examination of the unrivaled contributions of the “man of the millennium” who gave the world mass communication and unimpeded access to knowledge.
-Füssel’s brilliant and penetrating examination of Gutenberg’s invention is an indispensable guide to the most disruptive new technology ever devised.’ – Margaret Leslie Davis, author of The Lost Gutenberg: The Astounding Story of One Book’s Five-Hundred-Year Odyssey
+‘A splendid and sweeping examination of the unrivaled contributions of the “man of the millennium” … Füssel’s brilliant and penetrating examination of Gutenberg’s invention is an indispensable guide to the most disruptive new technology ever devised.’ – Margaret Leslie Davis, author of The Lost Gutenberg: The Astounding Story of One Book’s Five-Hundred-Year Odyssey

 Named ‘Man of the Millennium’ in 1999, Johannes Gutenberg was the creator of one of the most influential and revolutionary inventions in Europe’s history: a printing press with mechanical movable type.
 This invention sparked the printing revolution and represents one of the central contributions to the development of modernity.
 Yet despite Gutenberg’s significance in shaping the world we know, a rigorous and accessible biography has not yet been published in English, until now.
 Written by one of Europe’s leading experts on Gutenberg, this short life brings together rigorous scholarship and historical detail in a highly readable text that conveys everything readers need to know about the man who changed printing, and the world, forever.